citrusframework/citrus/src/manual/test-case.md

 INFO            Citrus| TEST SUCCESS LoggingTest
 ```

 In contrary to the test designer the test runner implementation will not build the complete test case before execution.
 Each test action is executed immediately as it is called with Java DSL builder methods.
-This creates a more natural way of coding test cases as you are also
-able to use iterations, try catch blocks, finally sections and so on.
+This creates a more natural way of coding test cases as you are also able to use iterations, try catch blocks, finally sections and so on.

 In the examples here TestNG was used as unit framework.
 Of course the exact same approach can also apply to JUnit framework.
 Just use the base class **com.consol.citrus.dsl.junit.JUnit4CitrusTestRunner** instead.
-Feel free to choose the base class for
+Feel free to choose the base class for **test-designer** or **test-runner** as you like.
+You can also mix those two approaches in your project.
+Citrus is able to handle both ways of Java DSL code in a project.
-test-designer

 **Important**
-The **TestNGCitrusTestRunner** implementation is not thread safe for parallel test execution.
-This is simply because the base class is holding state to the current test runner instance in order to delegate method calls to this
+The **TestNGCitrusTestRunner** and **JUnit4CitrusTestRunner** implementation is not thread safe for parallel test execution.
+This is simply because the base class is holding state to the current test runner instance in order to delegate method calls to this instance.
-instance.
 Therefore parallel test method execution is not available.
 Fortunately we have added a threadsafe base class implementation that uses resource injection.
-Read more about this in [testcase-resource-injection](testcase-resource-injection.md).
+Read more about this in[testcase-resource-injection](testcase-resource-injection).

 ### Designer/Runner injection